mainuljs/dPrime/README.md

-<h2 id="tos">Visual CMS</h2>
+<h2 id="tos">dPrime CMS</h2>

 > Full-featured SEO friendly CMS Powered by VisualSofts.

 ## What it is

-Visual CMS is a SEO optimized Content Management Sysetm that is built to engage visitors.
+dPrime CMS is a SEO optimized Content Management Sysetm that is built to engage visitors.

 ## Development Guide.
  * [Authentication](authentication.md)